 Tim Farron (the leader of the Liberal Democrats) resigned today stating that he couldn’t reconcile his faith with his party’s politics, which begs to differ why he entered into the party in the first place, know their views on abortion and gay rights.

 He became a committed Christian in 1988 and has held evangelical views for a number of years.
 But after all this time, why does he feel the need to ditch politics?
 Does he feel now he has reached a tipping point?
 Or was it really the fact that the LDs need a leader who represents the whole of society, rather than restrictive views which aren’t reflective of 21st century Britain.

 Regardless of what you believe in a religious context the great good has to precede your idea of what should be happening in society.
-This is more apparently with the DUPs belief that all abortion should be made illegal.
-It comes from religion rather than a rational view point which takes into consideration the life and the circumstances of the mother.
-Black and white thinking and relative morality has its past in 18th century beliefs the majority has moved on.
+This is more apparent with the DUPs belief that all abortion should be made illegal.
+It comes from religion rather than a rational viewpoint which takes into consideration the life and the circumstances of the mother.
+Black and white thinking and relative morality has its past in 18th-century beliefs the majority has moved on.